Frequently Asked Questions

 DO I NEED TO DO ANY SPECIAL PREPARATION FOR THE INTERVIEW?

-You should be prepared to discuss your essays and any activities or other information you list on your application.
-It would also be helpful to have some basic understanding of The Thomas and Elsie Deeley Foundation and what it does.
+You should be prepared to discuss your essays and any activities like club memberships, jobs, or other information you list on your application.

 All students receiving interviews should also be prepared to discuss their acceptance and financial aid status for each of the colleges listed on their scholarship application.